justin-stephenson/session-recording/README.md

 session-recording
 =========

-This role configures a system for terminal session recording.
+This role configures a system for terminal session recording..

 Requirements
 ------------